dfreilich/summaries/CleanCoder.md

 > Teams are harder to build than projects.
 Therefore, it is better to form persistent teams that move together from one project to the next, and can take on more than one project at a time. (p.
 171)

 >  The goal in forming a team is to give that team enough time to gel, and then keep it together as an engine for getting many projects done. (p.
 171)

+### Chapter 14: Mentoring, Apprenticeship, and Craftmanship
+> Somehow, the software development industry has gotten the idea that programmers are programmers, and that once you graduate you can code. (p.
+181)

+> Professional values and technical acumen must be taught, nurtured, coddled and encultured. (p.
+191)